cnrancher/docs-octopus/docs/en/adaptors/ble.md

 ## Introduction

-BLE stands for Bluetooth Low Energy (marketed as Bluetooth Smart).
+BLE stands for [Bluetooth Low Energy](#https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) (marketed as Bluetooth Smart).
 BLE is a form of wireless communication designed for short-range communications.

-BLE adaptor implements the Bluetooth protocol and helps to define the attributes of the connected BLE device.
+BLE adaptor implements on [bettercap/gatt](#github.com/bettercap/gatt) and helps to communicate with BLE supported equipment or define the attributes of the connected device.

+> The host that deploys BLE adaptor needs to turn on the Bluetooth module.

 ## Registration Information